Topeakin1/Final-Year-Project/README.md

 - Click the activate button on the bottom right corner of the extension.

 - On your desktop navigate to command prompt.
+- Make sure to have a python version installed or download one at: https://www.python.org/downloads/
+- Enter in the command "pip install Flask" / "pip3 install Flask" for python 3 users.
 - Use the cd command to navigate to the api folder.
 - Enter in the command "python app.py".
 - This will genenerate a local host that will then connect to the chrome extension.